monarch-initiative/hpo-survey-analysis/README.md

 ##### Adding Redland Python Bindings

-A dockerfile is provided for building the Redland C dynamic library for operating systems running glibc and the python bindings.
+A dockerfile is provided for building the Redland C dynamic library and the python bindings for Ubuntu distributions.
 See http://librdf.org/

 To build:

     cd redland
+    # Build the Dockerfile
+    ./build-dockerfile.sh

     # Build Docker image
     docker build . --tag redland:latest